General Safety Guidelines

 Each student apartment is equipped with a smoke detector, which is checked monthly.
 Tampering with a smoke detector (including removal of the battery, disassembling the detector, or relocating a detector) will result in a $200.00 fine.
-Should you notice a defective smoke detector, notify your RA immediately and submit submit an online Work Order.
+Should you notice a defective smoke detector, notify your RA immediately and submit a Work Order Slip to the Student Housing Office.

 In case of a storm such as a tornado or hurricane, all Residents should seek immediate shelter.
 Housing will follow the University’s guidelines during a storm.
 During a Hurricane that is considered a category 2 or above, Housing will close, and all Residents must vacate Housing property and find shelter for their safety.

 The University as well as Housing will send out alerts as to when school will resume, and when it is safe to return to Housing, respectively.

 In case of a flood, Housing does not provide renter’s insurance and will not be liable for any property damage that occurs during a natural disaster.